 Talent transferring the tissues into 10 mL of clearing solution 2 (CS2).

-The next day, after washing the tissues three times with PBSTT as demonstrated earlier, incubate the EDL muscle in 10 milliliters of PROTOS (Pro-toss) for 30 minutes at 37 degrees Celsius with rocking [1-TXT].
+The next day, after washing the tissues three times with PBSTT as demonstrated earlier, incubate the EDL muscle in 10 milliliters of PROTOS (Pro-toss) for 30 minutes at 37 degrees Celsius with rocking three times[1-TXT].

 WIDE: Talent placing the EDL muscle in 10 mL of PROTOS solution.
-TXT: Repeat 2x more
+TXT: Repeat 30 min 3x times.

 To embed the tissues, use a silicon isolator and attach it to the center of a cover glass by firmly pressing the spacer to the glass [1].
 Place the tissues from the PROTOS solution into the isolator using tweezers [2].
 Fill the isolator with the remaining PROTOS solution with a pipette until the muscle tissue submerges in the isolator [3].
 Finally, attach the top cover glass by pressing it onto the spacer or glass complex below [4].